Uniswap/docs/docs/sdk/v3/guides/liquidity/03-collecting-fees.md

 ```

 After pressing the button, if someone has traded against our position, we should be able to note how the balance of USDC and DAI increases as we collect fees.

-Note that we do not need to give approval to the `NonfungiblePositionManager` to transfer our tokens as we have already done that when minting our position.

 ## Next Steps